bplmaps/walk-to-the-sea-website/content/locations/government-center.md

 images:
 - caption: 'Interior of Scollay Square station in 1961.
 The station was renamed to Government Station in 1963, coinciding with renovations and changes to the tracks.
-    The station was renovated a second time in 2014 to create the station you see today. '
+    The station was renovated again in 2014 to create the station you see today. '
   type: iiif
   alt: Photo of train platform and tracks of old Scollay Square station.
   src: https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:0c4867984